net-ty/mnc_NWDAF/README.md

 ```
 4. Add Go Lang support

+**NOTE:** If Go version specified on [the first section](./README.md#tested-environment-configuration) is already installed, skip this step

+**TIP:** Check Go version using the command `go version` on console

-If another version of Go was installed, remove the existing version and install Go 1.18.10 using:
+If another version of Go was previously installed, remove the existing version and install Go 1.18.10 using:
 ```
 sudo rm -rf /usr/local/go
 wget https://dl.google.com/go/go1.18.10.linux-amd64.tar.gz